Magento has now become a major force in the ecommerce industry because of its regular updates and features.

 Prevent MySQL Injection

 Although Magento provides excellent support to outmaneuver any MySQL injection attack with its newer versions and patches, it is not always an ideal approach to rely only on them.
 We suggest that you add web application firewalls such as NAXSI to keep your site and your customers safe.
+You can also apply Magento 2 security patches provided by the official developers.

 Get a Magento Security Review Done